 I am not a person of trans experience, but I do recognize the value in a quality team of providers.
 Each patient has their own set of transition-related goals, and I have a responsibility as a provider on their healthcare team to assure they are connected with the services they are seeking.
 Some patients are seeking the ability to go stealth within society while others are seeking gender euphoria despite gender expression.
 Voice is very personal.
 To some, it is the most significant part of their transition journey.
 To others, their default voice is something they value and identify with.
 No two patients seeking gender-affirming care are the same.

-See Also: The Impact of Daily Black Tea Consumption on Your Body
+See Also: The True Effects on Your Body When You're Happy

 Here’s what the voice modification journey looks like